nikdavnik/docs-casa-prod/docs/source/administration/quick-start.md

 1. Test credential enrollment

-    - [Enroll](../user-guide.md#2fa-credential-details-enrollment) a non-administrator user with at least two credentials.
+    - [Enroll](../user-guide.md#2fa-credential-details-enrollment) at least two credentials on a non-administrator user.

     - [Turn on](../user-guide.md#turn-2fa-onoff) 2FA for the account.